 Au Train Lake is the largest inland lake in the area.
 It is an 830 acre lake with a maximum depth of 30 feet and an average depth of 12 feet The large size of this lake provides miles of prime water skiing, boating, swimming, and fishing.
 Canoeing is also popular here on Au Train Lake and the Au Train River below the lake.

 The AuTrain Songbird Trail is a lovely 2 mile loop trail.
 Take the first campground loop to the right and you will find the trailhead near campsite #11.
 The trail winds through forest and field, along bog and lakeshore, and includes an observation platform on Au Train Lake's Buck Bay.
 The best time to hear the 'woodland concert' is in the morning when the birds are most active, but you can walk the trail any time of the day.
-You can rent a kit from the host which contains a field guide, a tape and tape player, and binoculars.
-The tape guides you along the trail and features twenty bird species.
 In the forested areas, you may see such birds as chickadees, cedar waxwings, and nuthatches.
 From atop the observation platform, near the trailhead, you may see ducks, shorebirds, and perhaps even an eagle or osprey.

 There are tables, grills, toilets, and drinking water in the day use area.
 Enjoy this lovely area while you picnic, swim, boat, fish, or just relax.